LeBron James: 2021–2022: First in the 10K-10K-10K club

 For the 2021–22 season, James was joined by Carmelo Anthony and Russell Westbrook.
-In a game against the Pistons on November 21, James was ejected in the third quarter after getting into a scuffle with Isaiah Stewart during the 121–116 win; it was the second time in his career that he was ejected from a game, and he was suspended for one game due to his actions.
-In his next 16 games, James averaged 30.4 points, 8.9 rebounds, 6.3 assists, 1.6 steals, and 1.4 blocks on 54 percent shooting, also achieving his 100th triple-double, while becoming the third player in NBA history to surpass 36,000 career points; during this period, he played 35 percent of his minutes at center.
+James switched his jersey back to No. 6; he had intended to do so two years earlier, in order to allow Davis to wear No. 23, but Nike prevented him from doing so due to having too much merchandise of James with No. 23.
+In a game against the Pistons on November 21, James was ejected in the third quarter after getting into a scuffle with Isaiah Stewart during the 121–116 victory.
+This was only the second time in his career that he was ejected from a game, and James was suspended for one game due to his actions.
+In his next 16 games, James averaged 30.4 points, 8.9 rebounds, 6.3 assists, 1.6 steals, and 1.4 blocks on 54 percent shooting, also achieving his 100th triple-double, while becoming the third player in NBA history to surpass 36,000 career points; during this period, James played 35 percent of his minutes at center.
 From December 19 to February 26, 2022, playing 23 out of 27 games, he had a streak of 23 consecutive 25-point games.